This article has been updated for 2021.

-There’s no doubt about it: if you’re serious about turning your Instagram feed into a money-producing (side) business, you need to have a kick-ass media kit.
+There’s no doubt about it: if your dream is to work with cool brands, you need to have a kick-ass media kit.

 Let’s dive right in!

 - What is an Instagram media kit?